basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 # Streaming Big Data Files in Dagster: How We Stopped Loading Terabytes Into RAM

 I was building a data pipeline with Dagster for bioinformatical information, in this case with BAM files compressed DNA sequencing data.
-These can easily go up terabytes in size - millions of DNA reads, each representing a tiny part of someone's gemone.
+These can easily go up terabytes in size - millions of DNA reads, each representing a tiny part of someone's genome.

-The goal of the pipeline was to ingest these into anj file-based database.
+The goal of the pipeline was to ingest these into any file-based database.
 However, with limited resources (512 MB RAM, 1 CPU) this obviously was a problem.
 You can't just load the entire file into memory, that doesn't scale.

 TLDR: We're streaming it.